• Grant Opportunities

 Why sub-Saharan Africa only?

-Sub-Saharan Africa has the highest estimated burden of untreated STIs and the most significant gaps in representative data.
-A focused investment in this region will yield critical insights where they are most needed and support policy change and product development in settings of greatest potential impact
+Sub-Saharan Africa has one of the highest estimated burdens of untreated STIs and the most significant gaps in representative data.
+A focused investment in this region will yield critical insights to support policy change and product development.

 Application Process